WYX-gh/IEDHTrans/README.md

 ```
 # Dataset
-A total of two datasets were used in our paper,among which a private datasets was breast cancer, and the other dataset was a publicly available breast tumor dataset.If you wish to download this publicly available dataset, please refer to the relevant [paper](https://arxiv.org/abs/2406.13844v1) and the [GitHub](https://github.com/LidiaGarrucho/MAMA-MIA)
+A total of two datasets were used in our paper,among which a private datasets was breast cancer, and the other dataset was a publicly available breast tumor dataset.If you wish to download this publicly available dataset, please refer to the relevant [paper](https://arxiv.org/abs/2406.13844v1) and the [GitHub](https://github.com/LidiaGarrucho/MAMA-MIA).

-Additionally, We have made public an available internal clinical breast cancer [dataset]
+Additionally, We have made public an available internal clinical breast cancer [dataset].

 ```
 data：